Michigan Central Railroad: Major accidents

 On June 22, 1918, the engineer of a Michigan Central troop train fell asleep, causing the train to run into the rear of a Hagenbeck–Wallace Circus train that was stopped near Hammond, Indiana.
 The accident resulted in 86 deaths, with another 127 people injured.

 On February 27, 1921, the Michigan Central's 'Canadian' ran a red signal at Porter, Indiana, and entered a diamond crossing in front of the New York Central's 'Interstate Express'.
 The 'Canadian's locomotive hit the derailer, slid through the crossing on the ties, and was rerailed by the crossing's frog, the tender and first several cars of the train remained derailed as they rode the ties.
 The train stopped with the Michigan Central locomotive about 400 feet beyond the crossing and the first coach fouling the crossing.
 The 'Interstate Express' locomotive (NYC 4828) hit the wooden coach broadside, demolishing it, killing 35 passengers, and injuring 11.
-Locomotive 4828 derailed upon hitting the coach, went off of the track to the right, it's pilot dug into the dirt, and the locomotive whipped around and slammed over on it's side, facing in the direction from which it came.
-Both the engineer and fireman were killed in the wreck, making the death toll 37.
+Locomotive 4828 derailed upon hitting the coach and went off the track to the right; its pilot dug into the dirt, and the locomotive whipped around and slammed over on its side, facing in the direction from which it came.
+Both the engineer and the fireman were killed in the wreck, making the death toll 37.